- When to Submit Reserve Requests

 - A model letter faculty may use to request copyright permission for electronic reserve is available online at the Copyright Advisory Office.

-See our Research Guide: Copyright Information for additional copyright information and a guide to resources.
+See our Rutgers University Website on Copyright for Faculty, Students, and Staff for additional copyright information and a guide to resources.